nablang/nablang/doc/nabla/basic-syntax.md

     foo.x # 3
     foo.y # 4

-in a `struct` type, you can inherit other struct types, and fields with the same names will overlap the previous one.
+in a `struct` type, you can add data members from other struct types, and fields with the same names will overlap the previous one.

-    # `Foo` inherits `Bar`
+    # `Foo` inclucdes members from `Bar`
-    struct Foo < Bar[
+    struct Foo[
+      *Bar
       x
       y
     ]

+NOTE in above code: `struct Bar` must be defined before including into `Foo`.

+Although we suggest using snake cased name as member, but you are allowed to to define a capital cased one, just use something like `Bar as _`.

-NOTE inheritance is limited only in struct fields, no behavior will be inherited, and only single-inheritance allowed.
+No behavior will be included, only data members.

+Some notes on `struct` vs `class`.

-`struct` can not be opened after definition. but `class` can.
+- `struct` can not be opened after definition. but `class` can.
+- Under `struct` we can not define methods.

-`struct` defines default getter and setters, and they are `final`.
+- `struct` generates default getter and setters, and they are `final`.

-ways to new an object
+When a struct is defined, there are ways to create an object

     Foo[1, 2, 3]   # ordered, new with operator []
     Foo{a: 1, b: 2, c: 3, d: 4} # looks like a hash, but much light weight